top of page

 Scope of the Law

-This mandate encompasses a broad spectrum of properties, targeting essentially all buildings with parapets overlooking public spaces.
-There are, however, notable exceptions; detached single or two-family homes and properties shielded by barriers restricting access to their exterior walls are exempt.
-For example, a 3-story residential building with a fence surrounding the property is exempt from inspection.
-Despite these exceptions, the law casts a wide net, subjecting many properties in the City to this inspection requirement.
+This mandate applies broadly to buildings with parapets overlooking public spaces.
+Notable exceptions include detached single or two-family homes and properties shielded by barriers restricting access to their exterior walls.
+For instance, a 3-story residential building with a fence surrounding the property is exempt.

 Inspection Essentials